Virtual Machine series

-F-series VM sizes sport a higher CPU-to-memory ratio.
-They feature 2 GB RAM and 16 GB of local solid state drive (SSD) per CPU core, and are optimised for compute intensive workloads.
-The F-series is based on the 2.4 GHz Intel Xeon® E5-2673 v3 (Haswell) processor, which can achieve clock speeds as high as 3.1 GHz with the Intel Turbo Boost Technology 2.0.
+F-series VMs feature a higher CPU-to-memory ratio.
+They are equipped with 2 GB RAM and 16 GB of local solid state drive (SSD) per CPU core, and are optimised for compute-intensive workloads.
+The Fv2-series features 2 GiB RAM and 8 GB of local temporary storage (SSD) per vCPU.
+The Fv2-series is hyper-threaded and based on the 2.7 GHz Intel Xeon® Platinum 8168 (SkyLake) processor, which can achieve clock speeds as high as 3.7 GHz with the Intel Turbo Boost Technology 2.0.

-Example use cases include scenarios such as batch processing, web servers, analytics and gaming.
+Example use cases include batch processing, web servers, analytics and gaming.

 Memory and storage optimised virtual machines

-G-series VMs feature the latest Intel® Xeon® processor E5 v3 family, two times more memory, and four times more Solid State Drive storage (SSDs) than the General Purpose D-series.
-G-series sport RAM of up to ½ TB and 32 CPU cores, and provide unparalleled computational performance, memory and local SSD storage for your most demanding applications.
+G-series VMs feature the Intel® Xeon® processor E5 v3 family, two times more memory and four times more Solid State Drive storage (SSDs) than the General Purpose D-series.
+G-series features up to ½ TB of RAM and 32 CPU cores, and provide unparalleled computational performance, memory and local SSD storage for your most demanding applications.